Bounteous-Inc/scroll/readme.md

 ## License

-Licensed under the Creative Commons 4.0 International Public License.
-Refer to the LICENSE.MD file in the repository for the complete text of the license.
+Licensed under the MIT License.
+For the full text of the license, view the LICENSE.MD file included with this repository.

+## Browser Support

+This library supports all features and is tested on the following browsers:
+- IE8
+- IE9
+- IE10
+- IE11
+- Edge
+- Chrome
+- Firefox
+- Opera
+- Safari

 ## Acknowledgements